 Please arrange dental and hospital appointments outside of normal school hours.
 If this is not possible, then contact us well in advance to request a leave of absence.
 Please obtain a medical note or certificate to cover the absence and ask your child to show it to our reception staff.

-Unauthorised absence from school will trigger an automated response by text/email on a student or pupil’s first day of absence from school.
-Thereafter we may contact you by telephone or by letter.
+Unauthorised absence from school will trigger an automated response by text/email on the first day of absence from school.
+After that we may contact you by telephone or by letter.

 Holiday during term time

-Taking holidays in term time will affect your child’s schooling as much as any other absence, so we expect parents/carers not take pupils or students on holiday during school time.
+Taking holidays in term time will affect your child’s schooling as much as any other absence, so we expect parents/carers not take young people on holiday during school time.
 Remember: any savings you think you may make, by taking a holiday in school time, are offset by the cost to your child’s education.

 Education Welfare Officer